QiangZiBro/pytorch-k210/README.md

 ## Goals🛠

-This project is still building and enhancing, hoping to help more starters with deploying DL models on K210.
+This project is still building and improving, hoping to help more starters with deploying DL models on K210.

 - [ ] Use Micropython to load KModel
 - [ ] Use C SDK to load the KModel